Nooberieno/jura/README.md

 # installation
 the jura installation guide you can check the wiki https://github.com/Nooberieno/jura/wiki/Installation

-# support
+# bug/issues support
-all support for jura should requested by following the [security policy](https://github.com/Nooberieno/jura/blob/main/SECURITY.md)
+all bugs/issues for jura should reported by following the [security policy](https://github.com/Nooberieno/jura/blob/main/SECURITY.md)